A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Background and results on the -categories of correspondences

 are isomorphisms for $0\leq i\leq \mu-1, 0\leq j\leq n-\mu$.
 It then suffices to show that for any $[n]\overset{f}{\rightarrow} [m]\overset{g}{\rightarrow} [k]$ in $N(\Delta)$, the following diagram is Cartesian

 These are exactly the diagrams

 for the unique \emph{active} $f: [1]\rightarrow [\ell]$ for each $[\ell]$ in $N(\Delta)$.
 This can be easily reduced to the case for $\ell=2$.
 Alternatively, one can directly get to this from the characterization of algebra homomorphisms out of right-lax homomorphisms.
-So (b) is established. \end{proof}
+So the second part is established. \end{proof}

 Now Theorem \ref{thm: right-lax} immediately implies the following. \begin{cor} \begin{itemize} \item[(a)] Any correspondence of Segal objects (resp. commutative Segal objects) $D^\bullet\leftarrow W^\bullet \rightarrow C^\bullet$ gives a right-lax homomorphism from the associative algebra object (resp. commutative algebra object) in $\bCorr(\cC^\times)$ represented by $C^\bullet$ to that represented by $D^\bullet$. \\ \item[(b)] In the same setting of (a), if the correspondence further satisfies that the following diagram is Cartesian in $\cC$,